 You can also use a single database to store multiple repositories with the minifidb:// scheme.
-This could help with migration and centralize agent state persistence.
+This can help with migration and centralizing agent state persistence.
 In the scheme, the final path segment designates the column family in the repository, while the preceding path indicates the directory where the rocksdb database is created.

-For example: In minifidb:///home/user/minifi/agent_state/flowfile, a directory is created at /home/user/minifi/agent_state populated with rocksdb-specific content.
+For example: In minifidb:///home/user/minifi/agent\state/flowfile, a directory is created at /home/user/minifi/agent\state populated with rocksdb-specific content.
 In that repository, a logically separate subdatabase is created under the name flowfile.